ceddy713/JWD-Final-Project/Task 1-10/task-04/README.md

 1. In the `TaskManager`'s `constructor`, accept a `currentId` parameter, with a default value of `0`.
 2. Assign the `currentId` to a new property on the class, `this.currentId`.
 3. Create a method on the class, `addTask`.
 This method should accept all the nessecary information from the form to create a task as parameters.
+Store the task as an object within your method.
     - `name`
     - `description`
     - `assignedTo`